josiahmayanja/fyp_voting_dApp/README.md

 Download and make a Metamask Account at https://metamask.io/ Go into the `secrets.js` file, which will be empty and inserted your 12-worded metamask mnemonic password.

-Also you'll want to have your own node, so make a Moralis account at https://moralis.io/ and go to the sppedy nodes section.
-Click on 'ETH network' for an endpoint and copy the Rinkeby URL.
+Also you'll want to have your own node, so make a Moralis account at https://moralis.io/ and go to the `Speedy Nodes` section.
+Click on `ETH network` for an endpoint and copy the Rinkeby URL.
 It will look like this:

 ```
 https://speedy-nodes-nyc.moralis.io/XXXXXXXXXXXXXXXXXXX/eth/rinkeby
 ```
  and replace it in rinekeby network export in the url section in `truffle-config.js`

 ```javascript
  rinkeby: {